sadir/git-pairing-session/README.md

 # Git Pairing Session

-A mini set of shell scripts to enable you to take advantage of [commits with coauthors](https://github.com/blog/2496-commit-together-with-co-authors).
+A mini set of shell scripts to enable you to take advantage of [commits with coauthors](https://github.com/blog/2496-commit-together-with-co-authors) in Github.

 ## Why pair?